webrotate360/magento2-adhoc/README.md

 # Overview

 WebRotate 360 Product Viewer Ad-hoc Integration for Magento 2 allows integrating embedded or popup 360-degree or 3D product views in place of any element on product pages in Magento 2.
-The product views can be created using our free publishing software available on [webrotate360.com](http://www.webrotate360.com/products/webrotate-360-product-viewer.aspx).
+These product views can be created using our free publishing software available on [webrotate360.com](http://www.webrotate360.com/products/webrotate-360-product-viewer.aspx).
 Note that WebRotate 360 integration for the standard Magento 2 gallery is available as a [separate Magento 2 extension](https://github.com/webrotate360/magento2-standard).

 ## About WebRotate 360

-WebRotate 360 are specialists in software and tools for 360 product photography, 3D product views, and the developer of WebRotate 360 Product Viewer.
+WebRotate 360 ® are developers of 3D components and solutions for interactive eCommerce, eLearning, and digital marketing.

 ## Requirements

-This extension supports both Magento Community and Enterprise editions.
-M1 extension for previous releases is available on [Magento Marketplace](https://marketplace.magento.com/webrotate360-webrotate360-catalog.html).
+This extension supports both Magento Open Source (Community and Enterprise) and Adobe Commerce editions.
+M1 extension for previous releases is available on [here](https://www.webrotate360.com/products/cms-and-e-commerce-plugins/plugin-for-magento.aspx?section=M1).

 ## Install via Composer